CodingAvenue/codestop-course-php-oop/content/Encapsulation/Encapsulation.q.md

 /// type=SS, id=dc0e186a-15dc-4745-9fa9-99c86e07c6c2, answer=[2]

-Which visibility keyword is used to encapsulate properties and methods in a class?
+Which visibility keyword restricts other objects to directly access properties and methods in a class?

  - `public`